twitocode/Tantalum/content/University/Clubs/GDSC.md

 **What interests you about Sentinel, and what would you personally like to learn or build by working on the project?
 (500 character limit)**
 Sentinel interests me because of its AI/ML, backend development and cloud computing areas of focus.
 I have yet to work on a large scale project with more than 3 other members that required this many technology fields to be used.
 I have been using LangChain and LangGraph to make a git diff viewer and I found it really cool how multiple models could...
 In my free time I watch the youtube LowLevel who speaks about security risks with AI in modern systems; such as escaping sandboxes (huggingface and openai), promp injection

+Sentinel interests me because it combines AI/ML, backend development, cloud computing, and security.
+I have been using LangChain and LangGraph to build a Git diff reviewer, and I want to learn how to apply similar agentic systems to a larger production project.
+I’m also interested in AI security, particularly prompt injection and sandbox escapes, which I’ve been learning about independently.
+I’d like to contribute to Sentinel while developing stronger security and cloud skills.

+**Tell us about any experience that could help you contribute to Sentinel.
+This could be a project, internship, course, research experience, hackathon, or something you learned independently.
+What did you personally work on?
+(700 character limit)**

+I built Sift, a search engine from scratch in Go with a concurrent crawler, an inverted index, memory-mapped postings, and performance metrics tracking.
+This hands-on experience with tokenization, ranking algorithms, and indexing directly translates to Sentinel’s....
+At DeltaHacks, I built the Python/FastAPI backend for my project Waypoint in which I deployed it with Docker to Google Cloud Run.
+I helped make agent-based simulations that modelled behaviour and coordinated state.
+Combined with my other project Serene (ASP.NET Core/PostgreSQL with vector searching), I have experience designing simple data pipelines, agent workflows, and backend architectures.

+**Imagine Sentinel notices an unusual change in a pull request.
+For example, a new dependency was added or part of the deployment process was changed.
+You don't immediately know whether the change is dangerous.
+How would you approach figuring out whether it is safe?
+Walk us through your thought process.
+(700 character limit)**

+**AI agents can make mistakes or confidently produce incorrect information.
+If Sentinel flags a pull request as a security risk, what information would you want the system to show before you trusted its recommendation?
+(500 character limit)**

+**Sentinel will initially focus on dependency, CI/CD, and release security.
+What is one feature, security problem, or direction you think would be interesting for the project to explore later?
+Why?
+(400 character limit)**